cloudify-examples/example-use-cases/azure_case/fortigate/README.md

 Create below secrets on secrets store management:
 * **fortigate_username** - Username for HTTPD VM, it is set during provisioning and used during configuration,
 * **fortigate_password** - Password for HTTPD VM, it is set during provisioning and used during configuration.
+* **fortigate_license** - Content of license file, its used during provisioning to license Fortigate

 ## Provisioning